opnfv/joid/docs/release/installation/installationprocedure.rst

 or
 ``   ./03-maasdeploy.sh custom http://<web site location>/labconfig.yaml ``

-For deployment of Danbue release on KVM please use the following command.
+For deployment of Danube release on KVM please use the following command.

 ``   ./03-maasdeploy.sh default ``